CS3219-AY2324S1-G04/peerprep_user_service/README.md

 **Response**

 - `200` - Success.
+  - Cookies:
-The response will contain 3 cookies, a session token cookie named "session-token", an access token cookie named "access-token", and a cookie for the expiry of the access token named "access-token-expiry".
-The session token cookie is sent to extend the lifespan of the cookie on the browser.
-The access token expiry cookie is the only cookie that is not HTTP-only.
+    - `session-token` - Contains session token.
+This cookie is HTTP-only.
+This is sent to extend the lifespan of the cookie on the browser.
+    - `access-token` - Contains access token.
+This cookie is HTTP-only.
+    - `access-token-expiry` - Contains expiry of the access token.
 - `401` - Session token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.